-ACT is a collaboration between studios supporting artists in exile in the UK, Istanbul and Irbid working with the Fanak Fund based in Paris, facilitating collaboration between the artists from the Arab speaking world and Europe.
+ACT is a collaboration between studios supporting artists in exile in the UK, Turkey and Jordan working with the Fanak Fund based in Paris, facilitating collaboration between the artists from the Arab speaking world and Europe.

 By the end of 2022 over 108 million people globally were displaced from their homes as a result of persecution, conflict, violence and human rights violations with a noted increase in those displaced as a result of the climate crisis.

 Here in Cyprus, the island has existed as as a crossroads for intercultural and interfaith exchange for millennia.
 With the first known settlements in around 10,000BC, Cyprus’ strategic position in the Eastern Mediterranean has attracted traders, seafarers, armies, and empires.
 From the Phoenicians to the Lusignians, the Venetians to the Turks and to the British, nations have occupied and ruled the country.